Spanish Train and Other Stories

-Spanish Train and Other Stories is the second album by Chris de Burgh, released by A&M Records in 1975.
+Spanish Train and Other Stories is the second album by Chris de Burgh, released by A&M Records on 1 November 1975.

 Releases in some markets, like in North America, used different cover art from those in Europe.
 Rather than the simple white-on-black text of the European releases, the North American releases depicted an image of a distant train under a sky in the evening.